metaclass-nl/switch-language-example-globalize/README.md

 code.
 1. Understand the demo by reading the source code.
 We have comments there for you.

+Problem: it is not clear how to dynamcally load the required chunk for a locale (requires the chunkhash...)

 For more information about the plugin, see the [Globalize Webpack Plugin][] documentation.